-The cost of an attorney should never prevent you from getting the help you need after a Los Angeles accident.
-That’s why most personal injury attorneys work on a contingency fee basis.
+The cost of an attorney should never prevent you from getting the help you need after an accident.
+That’s why most Los Angeles personal injury attorneys work on a contingency fee basis.
 That means there’s no fee unless they win your case.

 Even though there’s no fee until you win, you’re probably still wondering what it will cost to hire an injury attorney.
 The truth is that it depends.
 A lot of different factors can influence how much you’ll pay to have an experienced personal injury attorney handle your case.